New restrictions imposed in parts of UK as cases rise and R rate passes one | ITV News

 The Times reported on Saturday that the move was part of a “carrot and stick” approach after evidence suggested people were routinely ignoring advice and leaving their homes.

-Lockdown measures are also being tightened from midnight on Friday in Lanarkshire due to a rise in cases, the Scottish Government said.
+Lockdown measures were also tightened in Lanarkshire due to a rise in cases, the Scottish Government said.

 The measures will be the same as those currently in place in Glasgow City, East Renfrewshire, Renfrewshire, East Dunbartonshire and West Dunbartonshire.